ita-social-projects/VictoryCenter-Back/docs/101-Project-Structure-Initital.md

 Try to keep code test coverage at least 70%.
 Cover as much code as possible with unit tests in each PR 🧪.

+Document new feature that you develop, in .md files, and submit them with the PR.
+Link tickets, related to your work, in PR description.

 Contact @maxvonlancaster in case of any issues/questions/suggestions.

 Do not worry, be happy 🙂

+## Additional Suggestions

+After discussion with Maksym Lanchevych, some additional points raised:
+- Adding Nuke for build actions
+- DbUpdate project for sql migrations: https://dbup.readthedocs.io/en/latest/
+- Adding appsettings.Local.json for local purposes
+- Set up code analysers: https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions#tools-and-analyzers